code16/sharp/docs/guide/form-fields/editor.md

 ## Custom embeds

 This feature allows to embed any structured data in the content.
-A common use case is to embed a reference to another instance, like for example: in a blog post, you want to insert a reference to another post, that would be rendered as a "read also" block / link in the public section.
+A common use case is to embed a reference to another instance, like for example: in a blog post, you want to insert a reference to another post, that would be rendered as a “read also” block / link in the public section.

 <img src="./editor-embeds.png">

 In practice, the Editor field can allow custom embeds, which defines how the data is stored in the field (as HTML attributes), and how it is edited in the UI, via a full-featured form.

 ### `allowEmbeds(array $embeds)`

 This method expects an array of embeds that could be inserted in the content, declared as full class names.
 An embed class must extend `Code16\Sharp\Form\Fields\Embeds\SharpFormEditorEmbed`.

 The [documentation on how to write an Embed class is available here](../form-editor-embeds.md).